harik8/sandbox/README.md

 # SANDBOX

-Sandbox is my playground setup running locally on Kubernetes, powered by MicroK8s.
+Sandbox is my playground environment designed to run on any Kubernetes flavor.
+It includes applications, add-ons, and a CI/CD workflow powered by GitHub Actions.